Pivot Tables in ExcelAugust 21, 2019 2022-05-26 7:47

 Let us now use this Pivot Table template to perform certain calculations and results.
 For instance, create a table that calculates the total unit sold by a different channel.

 Select “Channel” Field and drop it to “Rows” area and then select “Unit Sold” field and drop it to “Values” area and your report will be ready.
 It is that simple once the template is created.

 If you want to remove some field you dragged in, just drag it out and drop – it’ll go away.

 This data shows you the total units sold per channel.
 You can also add filters to this data.
 For example, you want to know the total units sold by channels but for a particular Product ID only.

-Just add the field Product ID in the Filter section and click on the arrow to expand the selection.
+Just add the field Product ID in the Filter section and click on the leading mechanics service trucks with a crane in Phoenix and arrow to expand the selection.
 Then, click on Select Multiple Items and check on the products you want to filter.